-The Marietta Square Farmers Market is held every Saturday morning—rain or shine—from 9 am to noon year round, and on Sundays from 12-3 pm from April through November.
+The Marietta Square Farmers Market is held every Saturday morning—rain or shine—from 9 am to noon year round.
 For more information, please call (770) 499-9393.

 Parking can be found in numerous locations around the Square.
 There are free two hour parking spots around the square and down many of the side streets, as well as paid and free parking lots.
 There are also several parking decks that surround the Square.
 For more parking information, including location maps, please visit Marietta.com/Marietta-Square-Parking

 If you’re coming from North Georgia, take I-75 South to exit 265, which is North Marietta Parkway 120.
 At the exit, turn right and go west about two miles.
 Turn left onto Church Street, and the Square is two blocks ahead.